 - Choose the right details.
 Sometimes a story lacks just one or two details that would make it stronger.

 - Find the right emphasis.
 Instead of starting with how hard they worked (which may be “irrelevant to most managers,” she says), interviewees need to emphasize the result.
-Technical people especially aim to communicate how hard and complicated their work is, says Elizabeth, so she is trying to influence them to adjust their mindset!
+Technical people especially aim to communicate how hard and complicated their work is, says Elizabeth, so she is trying to influence them to adjust their mindset during the job search.

 When it came to influencing her business leader, Elizabeth’s story has an epilogue.
 Shortly after her promotion, Elizabeth bumped into her former manager in the cafeteria one day.
 With her usual friendliness, she began, “I’m not sure if you remember me, but—” and reminded her of the connection.
 “Of course I remember you!” the leader responded.
-In fact, this leader has since played a key role in helping Elizabeth get the job she has now.
+In fact, this leader has since played a key role in Elizabeth’s job search–she has helped Elizabeth get the job she has now.

 Better Every Story